heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
 He continues: "So, well, I had a few billion years to lick my wounds and dream up plans for escape.
 Ha!
-In this Ashen House.
+In the Ashen House.
 But the Veem---those meddling bureaucrats---are as thorough as they are boring.
 Ha!
 You understand?"
 They have been talking for hours.